 BBC: “Republican presidential hopeful Rudy Giuliani has been criticised over a fundraising party at which participants are being urged to donate $9.11.
 The International Association of Fire Fighters accuses him of exploiting the 11 September 2001 terrorist attacks.”

 Many of my former and current nemeses are my Facebook friends.
 For crying out loud, even Rick Moody is my Facebook friend.
 If Jonathan Franzen wishes to keep up this virtual Bartleby business, well then that is certainly his right as a human being.
 But I think Facebook may very well be a good judge of character.
 After all, if someone won’t be your Facebook friend, what does this say about the person’s ability to connect with the world at large?

 Subjects Discussed: Writing fragmentary travelogue pieces, trying not to pre-process experiences, observational criteria, Dubai, responding to Ben Ehrenreich’s claim of “pulled punches,” journalistic integrity, on taking people to task, writing comprehensive journalistic accounts vs. one-week accounts, Saunders’s “limited talent,” on “liking to be liked,” the difference between fiction and nonfiction, Minutemen on the US/Mexico border, on taking on a persona, Bob Dylan, the response that came from “‘Borat’: The Memo,” on being called a “tool” and a “young fogey,” cheap edits, mean satire, political labels and satire, generalizations about everything between Los Angeles and New York, not going beyond the first impression, Donald Barthelme, Freitag’s triangle and rising action, why Saunders is savage in fiction, and writing rules vs. writing voice.

 Robert Birnbaum talks with Susanna Moore.

 - The Internet is set to overtake television as the largest medium by 2010.
 Which makes me wonder why the NBCC doesn’t form a strategic alliance, Survivor-style, with the television medium to take out all these online upstarts who are apparently responsible for the crisis in book reviewing.
 A few strategically thrown grenades and Ciabattari and Freeman can take out Newton, Esposito, Asher, and that obnoxious Ed Champion guy in a few hours.
 Terrorism, you say?
 Not at all.
 This is the only way to resolve a crisis.

 Associated Press: “A federal judge sentenced Hollywood director John McTiernan to four months in prison Monday after refusing to allow him to withdraw his guilty plea to charges of lying to the FBI about his association with disgraced private eye Anthony Pellicano.”

 Rachel Kramer Bussel: “Garnering publicity for your book should not be the ‘wait and see’ situation Sacks seems to paint it as.
 There is always something you can do to raise your profile, and connect with readers.
 Search for blogs and sites related to your subject matter, and offer to send a review copy of the book.
 Create a contest, give away an excerpt, run a serial.
 Keep talking and trying new things; the beauty of the Internet is that you can keep trying and finessing your promotional efforts for free.
 Amazon lets authors blog directly on their site, so Sacks could be posting about issues in the news and follow-up research into the topic he explores in his book, the class divide in education, so anyone reading about him on Amazon would see this information as well.”

 - First Committee Purges: “James Flint and Hari Kunzru are expelled as they have become complicit with a publishing industry whereby the ‘writer’ becomes merely the executor of a brief dictated by corporate market research, reasserting the certainties of middle-brow aesthetics (‘issues’ of ‘contemporary culture’, ‘post-colonial identity’ etc.) under the guise of genuine creative speculation.”
 It appears that Tom McCarthy is running a very important organization.
-The National Post, which ain’t exactly the bastion of…read more

 Violet Blue: “As I told the producer (who I saw quite quickly), I will not lie about my appearance or who I am, for anyone or anything.
 It does my readers, my listeners, my viewers, my friends and the sex-positive, non-judgmental message I bring and represent a disservice to lie.
 And, I told her, I have to look at myself in the mirror when I wake up the next day and look at myself.
 Would she have me change my appearance to look ‘less Asian’ to seem more of an expert?”